Locked Away No Longer, Rare Access to Unique Historical Content

 IMPORTANT TOPICS EXPLORED

 The topics of sexuality and gender have been chronicled through the ages yet the availability of content has often been compromised due to its subject matter.
 Now, academic faculty, students and scholars alike recognise its importance, leading to significant demand for content that allows serious research and study of this subject area.
-Archives of Sexuality & Gender, Part III provides a window into how sexuality and gender roles were viewed and changed over the years.
+Archives of Sexuality and Gender: Sex and Sexuality, Sixteenth to Twentieth Century provides a window into how sexuality and gender roles were viewed and changed over the years.

 SUPPORT INTERDISCIPLINARY STUDIES

 With documents dating back to the sixteenth century, the collection examines patterns of fertility and sexual practice; prostitution; religion and sexuality; the medical and legal construction of sexualities; the rise of sexology and more.
-Exploring Archives of Sexuality & Gender, Part III through Gale’s Digital Scholar Lab, researchers of all levels can quickly build corpora of analysis-ready text data sourced from Gale’s unrivalled digital collection of primary source material.
+Exploring Archives of Sexuality and Gender: Sex and Sexuality, Sixteenth to Twentieth Century through Gale’s Digital Scholar Lab, researchers of all levels can quickly build corpora of analysis-ready text data sourced from Gale’s unrivalled digital collection of primary source material.

 - Early Modern British and European History